jupiterbjy/PersonalToolkit/README.md

 # Dynamic Task Viewer
 Repository to learn *kivy* + *trio*.
 Targeting to provide addition of python routines to android.

+This contains additional one-time use personal scripts, will create separate repository if this grows bigger.

 ---
 ## Goal
 Simply Executing multiple scripts with the concurrency achieved with use of *trio*,